 When he was six years old and terribly ill with pneumonia, Vogel had a Near Death Experience (NDE) that changed his life.
 He said that he had seen extraordinary light and felt a sense of great love and wellbeing.
 Soon afterwards he became curious about what made the fireflies in his yard glow.
-His life-long curiosity, creativity, and brilliance led him from one scientific study to another: from fireflies to luminescence to human-plant communication to quartz crystals to the relationship between crystals and water to the power of love.
+His life-long curiosity, creativity, and brilliance led him from one scientific study to another: from fireflies to luminescence, to human-plant communication, to quartz crystals, to the relationship between crystals and water, and to the power of love.

 Marcel Vogel discovered a way to process quartz crystals so that they can be used for healing.

 Jack Stucki is a musician and biofeedback practitioner who opened one of the first stress reduction clinics in America.
-He now uses many modalities in his healing work including sound, music, and crystals.
+He now uses many modalities in his healing work including sound, music, and crystals, especially Vogel crystals.

 An Introduction to Healing With Vogel Crystals